 If you live somewhere that has four seasons, you know that feeling when the temperature starts to drop.
 Suddenly, your nose is stuffed up, your throat is scratchy and your body aches.
 The worst part is it’s inescapable – offices and schools are breeding grounds for bacteria.
 Once one of your colleagues or friends gets sick, it feels like it’s game over.

 We’re here to tell you that it’s not game over.
-There are simple steps that you can take to make sure that you beat cold and flu season and stay on top of your health.
+There are smart steps that you can take to help you fight cold and flu season and stay on top of your health.

 1. Wash Your Hands